Adrita-Khan/RFI_Mitigation_Review/README.md

 ## Discussion

+### Challenges and Limitations

-Challenges like data scarcity, computational demands, and interpretability are discussed.
-Hybrid approaches that combine traditional and ML/AI techniques are also considered.
+Challenges like data scarcity, computational demands, and model interpretability are discussed.
+ML/AI methods require large, labeled datasets, which may not always be available.

-## Future Work

-Further research aims at developing more robust ML models, real-time mitigation techniques, and interdisciplinary collaborations for effective RFI management.
+### Hybrid Approaches

+Hybrid approaches that combine traditional and ML/AI techniques are considered for better results.
+These methods take advantage of both robust traditional techniques and the adaptability of ML.

+### Scalability and Real-Time Processing

+The potential for scalability and real-time processing using ML/AI methods is discussed, highlighting the importance of optimizing models for efficient deployment in operational telescopes.

 ## Conclusion

 The integration of ML and AI into RFI mitigation offers promising advances for radio astronomy.
 The improvements in RFI detection and suppression using these technologies show the potential for future exploration.

-## Extended Outline
+## Future Work

-The extended outline is available [here](extended_outline.md).
+Further research aims at developing more robust ML models, real-time mitigation techniques, and interdisciplinary collaborations for effective RFI management.
+Expanding open-access datasets and creating standardized benchmarks are also priorities.

 ## Installation

-To set up the environment for reproducing this analysis:

 ### Prerequisites